His Dark Materials: Radio

+Both Stamp and Fearon had roles in the subsequent BBC One television adaptation of 2019→2022, with Stamp as the previous elderly bearer of Æsahættr, the Subtle Knife, Giacomo Paradisi in Torre degli Angeli of Cittàgazze, and Fearon as Will Parry's school boxing coach Mr Hanway.

-Also in 2003 a radio dramatisation of Northern Lights was made by RTÉ (Irish public radio).
+Also in 2003, an Irish radio dramatisation of Northern Lights was made by RTÉ (Raidió Teilifís Éireann).

 Theatre

 Nicholas Hytner directed a theatrical version of the books as a two-part, six-hour performance for London's Royal National Theatre in December 2003, running until March 2004.
 It starred Anna Maxwell-Martin as Lyra, Dominic Cooper as Will, Timothy Dalton as Lord Asriel, Patricia Hodge as Mrs Coulter and Niamh Cusack as Serafina Pekkala, with dæmon puppets designed by Michael Curry.
-The play was enormously successful and was revived (with a different cast and a revised script) for a second run between November 2004 and April 2005.
+The play was successful and was revived (with a different cast and a revised script) for a second run between November 2004 and April 2005.
 It has since been staged by several other theatres in the UK and elsewhere.

 A new production was staged at Birmingham Repertory Theatre in March and April 2009, directed by Rachel Kavanaugh and Sarah Esdaile and starring Amy McAllister as Lyra.
-This version toured the UK and included a performance in Pullman's hometown of Oxford.
-Pullman made a cameo appearance much to the delight of the audience and Oxford media.
-The production finished up at West Yorkshire Playhouse in June 2009.
+This version toured the UK and included a performance in Pullman's hometown of Oxford; Pullman made a cameo appearance.

 Film

 New Line Cinema released a film adaptation, titled The Golden Compass, on 7 December 2007.
 Directed by Chris Weitz, the production had a mixed reception, and though worldwide sales were strong, its U.S. earnings were not as high as the studio had hoped.

 The filmmakers obscured the explicitly Biblical character of the Authority to avoid offending viewers.
 Weitz declared that he would not do the same for the planned sequels.
 "Whereas The Golden Compass had to be introduced to the public carefully", he said, "the religious themes in the second and third books can't be minimised without destroying the spirit of these books. ...I will not be involved with any 'watering down' of books two and three, since what I have been working towards the whole time in the first film is to be able to deliver on the second and third".
-In May 2006, Pullman said of a version of the script that "all the important scenes are there and will have their full value"; in March 2008, he said of the finished film that "a lot of things about it were good....
-Nothing can bring out all that's in the book.
-There are always compromises".

 The Golden Compass film stars Dakota Blue Richards as Lyra, Nicole Kidman as Mrs Coulter, and Daniel Craig as Lord Asriel.
 Eva Green plays Serafina Pekkala, Ian McKellen voices Iorek Byrnison, and Freddie Highmore voices Pantalaimon.
 While Sam Elliott blamed the Catholic Church's opposition for forcing the cancellation of any adaptations of the rest of the trilogy, The Guardian's film critic Stuart Heritage believed disappointing reviews may have been the real reason.